ni/VireoSDK/CONTRIBUTING.md

 # Contributing to Vireo

 This guide will walk through the different workflows recommended for developing Vireo.
-It covers setting up your own fork with continuous integration (CI) server connections as well as commands for developing locally, keeping up to date, and submitting changes.
+It covers setting up your own fork with continuous integration (CI) server connections as well as commands for developing locally, keeping the source up to date, and submitting changes.

 # Getting started